microsoft/powerbi-desktop-samples/Report Theme JSON Schema/README.md

 #### Open issues

-* Enumeration values are not clearly defined such as "labelOrientation"; [consider using enum descriptors using `const`](https://github.com/json-schema-org/json-schema-spec/issues/57#issuecomment-247861695)
+* _Fix forthcoming for May 2023 release_: Enumeration values are not clearly defined such as "labelOrientation"; [consider using enum descriptors using `const`](https://github.com/json-schema-org/json-schema-spec/issues/57#issuecomment-247861695)
+* _Fix forthcoming for May 2023 release_: Images
+* Default "group" styling is not exported into the schema (not blocking, but not documented in schema; internal #1068300)
 * Defining a default "canvas size" doesn't work; see [Issue #51](https://github.com/microsoft/powerbi-desktop-samples/issues/51).